 Features of Jet Charter Cards

-Jet charter cards are provided to members upon payment of a deposit.
-The deposit amount varies according to the level of membership.
+Or, they may be deposit based, in which you simply put down a deposit, typically starting at $50,000 or $100,000.
 When a member requests an aircraft the service provider then supplies the required plane from their own fleet or charters one on the open charter market.
 Members pay agreed flat hourly rates for flight time which are deducted from their deposit.
 These locked in hourly rates vary according to aircraft size and potentially whether a trip is one way or round trip.
-The deposits are also fully refundable.
+The deposits are also usually fully refundable.

 Jet Charter Card Providers and Pricing

 With a large number of operators providing charter cards here are some of the most popular ones.
-Blue Star Jets SkyCard comes in various levels: Blue, Silver, Gold, Platinum and Black.
-Deposit amounts for these cards range from $50,000 to $1,000,000 and are tailored to meet individual and business needs.
-Sentient Jet offers two types of cards, both of which lock in rates, and pricing starts at $110,000.
+Air Partner provides a deposit based card.
+Simply choose your cabin size and flight hours, and fixed hourly rates will be debited from your account balance.
+Sentient Jet offers cards in four aircraft sizes and two age classes, all of which lock in rates, and pricing starts at $131,800.
 Delta Private Jets, Velocity JetCard and Magellan Jets are three other leading providers.
 Higher deposits provide additional benefits such as lower fixed hourly rates and lower minimum flight hours per day.

 Advantages and Disadvantages

-Disadvantages include the average age of charter aircraft, which are usually older than those in fractional fleets.
+Disadvantages include the average age of charter aircraft, which are usually older than those in fractional and closed fleets.
 Another is the variable service standards and security features prevalent in the charter fleet.
-These disadvantages arise from some charter card providers bargaining for low charter rates from charter plane companies.
+These disadvantages arise from some charter card providers bargaining for low charter rates from charter plane operators.

 Security and Safety